 Note: By default, you can resize the crop area freely.
 If you use the Aspect dropdown menu, you can select a standard-size ratio for the crop, such as 1x1 or 5x7.
 You can also constrain the dimensions of the original photo or enter a custom ratio.
 To resize the crop area freely again, click the lock icon to the right of the Aspect dropdown menu.

 For the sample photo, select the 5x7 aspect ratio from the dropdown menu, and center the Golden Gate bridge within the crop area.

 When you're finished cropping your photo, click Done at the bottom of the workspace.

-The Crop & Straighten tools are often the first step many photographers use when editing photos in Lightroom.
+The Crop & Straighten tools are often the first step many photographers use when editing photos in Lightroom Classic CC.
 Use these options to crop a photo for Instagram, straighten crooked photos, or prepare photos for printing.

-When you're finished, export your photo by going to File > Export.
+When you're finished, export your photo by choosing File > Export.